-Our Marketing Manager, Tess Coughlan-Allen, recently spoke at WordCamp Bristol about the first do_action day to take place in Europe.
+Our Marketing Manager, Tess Coughlan-Allen, recently spoke at the WordPress-industry conference WordCamp Bristol about the first do_action day to take place in Europe.
 Watch her talk on WordPress TV and follow along with the transcript below.

 Transcript from talk: Using WordPress to do_action

 “Thank you for the intro, yes I’m Tess from Mind Doodle and today I’m going to be talking about using WordPress to do_action.

 I’ll start by posing a question.
 Can one day of work genuinely making an impact on hundreds or even thousands of people in your local community?